 Data Validation and Quality Control

-The data you scrape is only as good as its quality.
+The website data scraped is only as good as its quality.
 To ensure the data that you scraped inaccurate and complete, you need to run a variety of Quality assurance tests on it right after it is scraped.
 Especially when doing large scale web scraping, validate every field of every record before you save it or before you process it.

 Having a set of Tests for the integrity of the data is essential.
 You can automate some of it by using Regular Expressions, to check if the data follows a predefined pattern.
 Else if it doesn’t then generate some alerts so that it can be manually inspected.